SonarSource/sonarlint-intellij/README.md

 Note: whenever you change a Gradle setting (for example in `build.gradle`), don't forget to **Refresh all Gradle projects** in the **Gradle** toolbar.

-To run an IntelliJ instance with the plugin installed, execute the Gradle task `runIdea` using the command line, or the **Gradle** toolbar in IntelliJ, under `Tasks/intellij`.
+To run an IntelliJ instance with the plugin installed, execute the Gradle task `runIde` using the command line, or the **Gradle** toolbar in IntelliJ, under `Tasks/intellij`.
 The instance files are stored under `build/idea-sandbox`.